-The Project is subject to a provincial environmental assessment under the Province of Manitoba's The Environment Act.
+The Project is subject to a provincial environmental assessment under Manitoba's The Environment Act.
 The Environmental Approvals Branch of Manitoba Environment and Climate Change will make a licensing decision for the Project at the end of the provincial environmental assessment process.

-This Environmental Assessment Report (EA Report) summarizes the assessment conducted by the Agency, including an evaluation of the potential environmental effects of the Project.
-This EA Report also includes the Agency's conclusions on whether the Project is likely to cause significant adverse environmental effects after taking into account the implementation of mitigation measures, monitoring, and follow-up programs.
-The Agency prepared this EA Report in consultation with Environment and Climate Change Canada, Fisheries and Oceans Canada, Indigenous Services Canada, Infrastructure Canada, Health Canada, Natural Resources Canada, and Transport Canada following a technical review of the Proponent's Environmental Impact Statement (EIS).
-Furthermore, this EA Report was informed by comments submitted throughout the environmental assessment process by Indigenous groups, federal authorities, the Proponent, members of the Technical Advisory Group (TAG), and the public.
+This draft Environmental Assessment Report (EA Report) summarizes the assessment conducted by the Agency, including an evaluation of the potential environmental effects of the Project.
+This draft EA Report also includes the Agency's conclusions on whether the Project is likely to cause significant adverse environmental effects after taking into account the implementation of mitigation measures, monitoring, and follow-up programs.
+The Agency prepared this draft EA Report in consultation with Environment and Climate Change Canada, Fisheries and Oceans Canada, Indigenous Services Canada, Infrastructure Canada, Health Canada, Natural Resources Canada, and Transport Canada following a technical review of the Proponent's Environmental Impact Statement (EIS).
+Furthermore, this draft EA Report was informed by comments submitted throughout the environmental assessment process by Indigenous groups, federal authorities, the Proponent, members of the Technical Advisory Group (TAG), and the public.

-The Agency analyzed environmental effects to areas of federal jurisdiction in relation to section 5 of CEAA 2012, including fish and fish habitat, aquatic species, migratory birds, federal lands, and an effect of any change to the environment on the health and socio-economic conditions of Indigenous peoples, physical and cultural heritage, the current use of lands and resources for traditional purposes by Indigenous peoples, and structures, sites, or things that are of historical, archaeological, paleontological, or architectural significance for Indigenous peoples.
+The Agency analyzed environmental effects to areas of federal jurisdiction in relation to section 5 of CEAA 2012, including fish and fish habitat, aquatic species, migratory birds, federal lands, the health and socio-economic conditions of Indigenous peoples, physical and cultural heritage, the current use of lands and resources for traditional purposes by Indigenous peoples, and structures, sites, or things that are of historical, archaeological, paleontological, or architectural significance for Indigenous peoples.
 The Agency also considered effects related to changes to the environment that are directly linked or necessarily incidental to federal decisions that may be required for the Project, including: authorization(s) under the Fisheries Act (paragraphs 34.4(2)(b) and 35(2)(b)) by Fisheries and Oceans Canada; permit(s) under the Species at Risk Act (SARA) for effects to species that are listed as endangered or threatened on Schedule 1 by Environment and Climate Change Canada or Fisheries and Oceans Canada for listed aquatic species at risk (sections 32 and 33 and subsection 58(1)); and license(s) under the Explosives Act by Natural Resources Canada.
 In reviewing the potential environmental effects of the Project, the Agency also considered factors such as effects of potential accidents and malfunctions, extreme and periodic weather events, and cumulative effects in conjunction with other past, present, and reasonably foreseeable projects or physical activities.

-This EA Report provides an assessment of impacts of the Project on Aboriginal and treaty rights, as recognized and affirmed by section 35 of the Constitution Act, 1982, held by First Nations and Métis peoples, including hunting, trapping, fishing, plant harvesting, and the use of sites and areas of cultural importance for the exercise of rights.
+This draft EA Report provides an assessment of impacts of the Project on Aboriginal and treaty rights, as recognized and affirmed by section 35 of the Constitution Act, 1982, held by First Nations and Métis peoples, including hunting, trapping, fishing, plant harvesting, and the use of sites and areas of cultural importance for the exercise of rights.

-The Agency is of the view that, after taking into account the implementation of the key mitigation measures identified in this EA Report in relation to section 5 of CEAA 2012, the Project is likely to cause direct and cumulative significant adverse environmental effects on:
+The Agency is of the view that, after taking into account the implementation of the key mitigation measures identified in this draft EA Report in relation to section 5 of CEAA 2012, the Project is likely to cause direct and cumulative significant adverse environmental effects on:

-- Indigenous peoples' physical and cultural heritage, including from effects to aspects of intangible cultural heritage, such as sense of place, spiritual connection to the land, and intergenerational knowledge transfer; - Indigenous peoples' current use of lands and resources for traditional purposes, including from loss or alteration of access, effects to the availability and quality of resources, and effects to quality of experience; and - Indigenous peoples' structures, sites or things of historical, archaeological, paleontological, or architectural significance, including from the loss of sites of importance and lack of mitigations for effects to sites outside the Project's footprint.
+- Indigenous peoples' current use of lands and resources for traditional purposes, including from loss or alteration of access, effects to the availability and quality of resources, and effects to quality of experience; - Indigenous peoples' physical and cultural heritage, including from effects to aspects of intangible cultural heritage, such as sense of place, spiritual connection to the land, and intergenerational knowledge transfer; and - Indigenous peoples' sites or things of historical, archaeological, paleontological, or architectural significance, including from the loss of sites of importance and lack of mitigations for effects to sites outside the Project's footprint.